ghfields/rpooler/README.md

 There doesn't appear to be many people interested in this project, thats cool!
 I would appreciate the time of any other zfs users.

-What method do you use to "bootstrap" zfs for your use case ?
+- What method do you use to "bootstrap" zfs for your use case ?
+- I'm guessing most people are using packer to create custom iso's. is this Correct ?